Courses

 Since the release of Napster in 1999, the Internet's relationship with music has been sometimes elevating and sometimes adversarial.
 While it has granted listeners access to broad music libraries and musicians access to large audiences, the Internet has also exposed listeners to legal action, taxed artists with dwindling royalties, and disrupted and reshaped the recording and publishing industries.
 This course examines how the Internet has affected music at every level, from its creation to its distribution and consumption.
 Topics will include music written for online spaces, musical performances that take place online, music and online gaming, live music that refers to the Internet, the financial and philosophical background of music file formats, changing notions of musical ownership, censorship of music online, music's place in memes, and the user experience in (and attitudes toward music projected by) services like iTunes, YouTube, Spotify, and musically. [ more ]

-STS 281 TUT Religion and Science
+STS 281(F) TUT Religion and Science

 In the last few years the deniers of religion such as Dennett and Dawkins have forcefully argued that recent scientific developments show the degree to which religion is irrelevant to a modern understanding of what it means to be human.
 Atran and Boyer have made a similar case, arguing that recent progresses in our understanding of human cognition demonstrate that religion is a purely natural phenomenon that has little if any value for human development.
 Theologians such as Haught and Polkinghorne have rejected these views, arguing that a proper understanding of scientific developments such as evolution and quantum mechanics suggests religiously relevant views of the universe and our place therein.
 This course considers these competing perspectives while offering critical reflections on the views and categories involved in these controversies.
 We also examine the works of reflective naturalists such as Bellah and Herrstein, who argue that far from showing the irrelevance of religious ideas and practices, the new mind and life sciences suggest a much more nuanced view according to which religion is both grounded in the natural world and central to the development of human culture.
 Hence, it cannot be easily discounted as irrelevant to a scientifically informed understanding of what it means to be human. [ more ]

-STS 290(F) TUT Technologies of Friendship
+STS 290 TUT Technologies of Friendship

 Contemporary friendships--whether among roommates, near neighbors, or friends living thousands of miles apart--are highly mediated.
 We communicate and signal our attachment through Zoom windows, apps, and social media platforms, and we create ambiguous relationships with people whom we "follow" or "friend" without having met in person.
-Sometimes we text as much as we talk even with intimate friends, and carrying on in-person friendships has been complicated in myriad ways by the Covid-19 pandemic.
+Sometimes we text as much as we talk even with intimate friends, and carrying on in-person friendships was complicated in myriad ways by the Covid-19 pandemic.
 But friendships have always been mediated, and in this tutorial we will examine how writers across centuries have described the tools and technologies of friendship: some perhaps quaint or sentimental (for example the written letter) and others creepy or invasive (for example Apple's "Find My" app or social media's "suggestions").
 We will ask common and important questions, such as "Can one have too many friends?"; "Are long-distance friendships sustainable?"; and "What health risks do we take for friendship, and what other risks do technologies of friendship carry?"
 Readings will include works of fiction and journalism, and scholarship from psychology, the history of technology, and science and technology studies.
-The technologies we will consider include emojis, coffeehouses, memes, letters, telephones, video games, and social media. [ more ]
+The technologies we will consider include emojis, coffeehouses, memes, letters, telephones, video games, social media, and novels themselves. [ more ]

-STS 301 SEM Social Construction
+STS 301(S) SEM Social Construction

 "Social construction" can often seem like the great collegial insight.
 By now, you've all heard that categories such as race, gender, and sexuality are in some sense not part of nature, but instead are created and maintained socially or culturally.
 The idea of social construction has been vital to critical race theory and queer theory, and, in this course, we will push ourselves into philosophy of science to see whether or not these same insights apply to everything.
 If we know that "Whiteness," "heterosexuality," and "masculinity," for instance, are all socially constructed, we will ask if the same is true of "electrons," "money," "the solar system," and "climate change."
 Can it be that all of our reality is socially constructed?
 Or does social construction have limits?
 If so, what are they?
 We will also ask more fundamental questions, such as: What does it mean to say something is socially constructed?
 How does social construction relate to claims that an aspect of the world is "real" or "not real?"
 Is social construction a theory about language, power, culture, societies, human perceptions, or the limits of science?
 What kind of political, ethical, ontological, or epistemological work do theories of social construction do?
 We will begin with different accounts of the social construction of race, gender, and sexuality.
 In the second part of the course, we will dig deeper into philosophical debates about social construction as such.
 Then we will explore constructionism about natural science.
 In the last part of the course, we will change gears and explore look at cutting-edge work in the theory of social science aimed at explaining the construction and ontology of social worlds.
 The class will culminate in a project in which students will put their social construction theories into practice. [ more ]